Table of Contents

 Recommended: What Is a Contactless Credit Card

-Credit Card vs Debit Card PIN
+Credit Card vs. Debit Card PIN

 There’s little difference between a credit card PIN and a debit card PIN.
 Both are four-number codes that you use to verify transactions in some situations.

 At least in the U.S., the most notable difference between credit vs. debit card PINs is that debit card transactions require a PIN more often than credit card transactions do.
-In other countries, the use of PINs for credit card transactions could be more common.
+In other countries, the use of PINs for credit card transactions may be more common.

 Recommended: When Are Credit Card Payments Due